Search

 When you enable data roaming, make sure to turn off “Cellular Data Switching”.
 Otherwise, the phone might switch to your home plan if the eSIM loses connectivity.
 This is usually something that rarely happens, but it’s possible in elevators, where the connection drops.
 So, if your home plan gets connectivity first, it might cause extra costs.

-9. Set new eSIM data plan as primary
+9. Set the new eSIM data plan as primary

 Make sure to set the new eSIM plan on your phone as the primary one for mobile data.
 This way, your home plan won’t be used for data, but it can still receive texts and phone calls.